 Poverty and Disease in London

 The National Socialists withdrew her health insurance license to practice medicine in April 1933, and in 1934, she was also deprived of the right to treat privately insured patients.5 Her license to practice medicine was revoked in September 1938.

 Rahel Hirsch decided to flee Germany and emigrated to London at the beginning of October 1938.
 She renounced her English license to practice medicine at the age of 68, as this would have required renewed studies and exams.
 She worked as a laboratory assistant and translator instead.
 She faced financial hardships and had to rely on the support of charitable organizations.
 She became mentally ill and was repeatedly hospitalized.
 She died at the age of 83.

 Rahel Hirsch was never married and had no children.
 In terms of health policy, she was particularly committed to women.
 She campaigned for gender-specific health advice and advocated overcoming outdated role models.
 For example, she advocated comfortable clothing and physical activity, especially after pregnancy.
 She published her book "Körperkultur der Frau" on this topic.6 In addition, numerous other scientific works were published, especially on renal physiology.

 There is a bronze sculpture of her on the grounds of Berlin's Charité hospital, which was unveiled in 1995.
 A memorial plaque commemorates her at Kurfürstendamm 220, and a street in Berlin-Moabit is named after her.
-A Berlin senior high school center has been named for her since 2015.7
+A Berlin senior high school center was named for her in 2015.7